 In reality, your Managers don’t know their people well enough.
 Conversations are tactical and selfish in nature.
 Sales Managers focus on topics that benefit them versus the player.
 They manage only what is right in front of their face.
 The 1st secret in the tool will help you develop a consistent coaching cadence.

 If your Q1 results aren’t where you want them, coaching may be the solution.
 Your Sales Managers relaxed after the end of year push.
 Now you are forced to play catch up.
 Did any sales people quit in Q1 after receiving their annual bonus?
 Was it a surprise?
 If your Managers are great coaches, this won’t happen.
 You can’t afford to lose more top performers.

 Great coaches get their people to perform better than they think they can.
 Are your Sales Managers doing this or allowing mediocrity to exist?

 Sales Managers need to coach consistently.
-If they are not, you will lose your top people and lose productivity.
+If they don’t, you will lose your top people, and lose productivity.
 Other top performers are getting courted right now.
 Use the 5 Secrets to Coach Salespeople to Greatness tool to design your coaching program.
 Stop the next talent exodus.